-Cabbage is not only good for you, thankfully, it’s tasty, too.
+These easy Italian cabbage rolls are not only good for you, thankfully, but it’s also tasty too.
 Fairly easy to locate it in the produce aisle of your favorite supermarket, once blanched, you can make so many things with cabbage leaf wrappers, from egg rolls to little packages of tasty, beef fun.

 - 1 large savoy cabbage